tyin363/quick-draw/README.md

 ### Ordering of Lifecycle

 1. Constructor dependencies are injected
+2. Constructor is called
-2. Field dependencies are injected
+3. Field dependencies are injected
-3. `initialize` is called (Only occurs once)
+4. `initialize` is called (Only occurs once)
-4. `onLoad` is called (This happens whenever the view is switched to)
+5. `onLoad` is called (This happens whenever the view is switched to)
-5. `onTerminate` is called (This happens just before the application is closed)
+6. `onTerminate` is called (This happens just before the application is closed)

 ## Switching Views